Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![edit check](/documentation/testing/edit_check.png)

-If not logged in user tries to access this page via url they are redirected to the login page -yes
+If not logged in user tries to access this page via url they get 403 forbidden error - yes

 #12 delete post